DiscoverCCRI/RoverAPI/examples/example1.md

     cam.get_jpg()
     num_images[0] += 1
 ```
-Within your camera callback function, you will save the jpg of the new image produced by the camera, and increment the total number of images.
-Notice that you will treat the number of images as an item within a list, as the reason for this will be explained later.
+Within our camera callback function, we will save the jpg of the new image produced by the camera, and increment the total number of images.
+Notice that we will treat the number of images as an item within a list, as the reason for this will be explained later.
 <p>&nbsp;</p>